paradigmxyz/mesc/SPECIFICATION.md

   TODO: Remove this comment before submitting
 -->

-Want to satsfy all of these constraints:
+Want to satisfy all of these constraints:
-- has an interface that can be expressed naturally in most common programming langauges
+- has an interface that can be expressed naturally in most common programming languages
 - able to manage large numbers of endpoints, including multiple endpoints per network and a default endpoint for each network
 - able to label each endpoint with metadata
 - able to express groupings of endpoints